-The new techniques can make it easier and faster to genetically engineer (genetically modify) a wider range of organisms, for more purposes.
+The new techniques can make it easier and faster to genetically engineer a wider range of organisms, for more purposes.
 They are powerful research tools that are being used to better understand gene function and, in particular, to genetically modify mice and other research animals to study human diseases.
 They are also being used to experiment with creating new GM crop plants and farm animals.
-The biotechnology industry argues that gene editing should not be classified as genetic modification, and should not be regulated or labelled.
+The biotechnology industry argues that genome editing should not be classified as genetic modification, and should not be regulated or labelled.

 Claims that these technologies are safer than other GM techniques are unproven.
 Each gene editing technique each bring their own set of risks and uncertainties.
 Whilst many of these are the same as with older genetic engineering techniques, there are also serious additional concerns.
 There is a strong scientific case for classifying all these techniques as genetic engineering (genetic modification or GM) and regulating their use with as much rigour as previous and current GM techniques.

-The term “editing” is misleading because it implies a level of precision that is not currently, and may never be possible.
+The term “editing” implies a level of precision that is not currently, and may never be possible.
 It suggests the ability to rewrite the genetic code and to simply cut and paste DNA but, in reality, the results are still determined by processes in the organism that we neither fully understand nor control.

-It is commonly said that gene editing is capable of creating precise, accurate and specific alterations to DNA but this is technically inaccurate.
 Gene editing can more efficiently target sites in the genome but the enzymes used in gene editing have been shown to cut DNA in the wrong spots and create off-target mutations.
 After a cut is made, the cell’s DNA repair mechanisms are in control of what happens next for the organism.
-The results are alterations – such as deletions, insertions, and rearrangements – at the intended site, but also at unintended, off-target sites.
+The results can be alterations – such as deletions, insertions, and rearrangements – at the intended site, but also at unintended, off-target sites.

 Precise edits, even if possible, do not necessarily yield precise outcomes.
 Even a simple genetic “tweak” can have wide-ranging effects on an organism’s genome.

-The biotechnology industry argues that gene editing should not be classified as genetic modification and that the products should therefore be exempt from regulation.
+The biotechnology, seed and pesticide industry argues that gene editing should not be classified as genetic engineering and that the products should be exempt from regulation.
 The industry commonly argues that regulation is an expensive and time-consuming obstacle to innovation.

 Canada assesses the risks of genetically engineered organisms under regulations for “Novel Foods” and “Plants with Novel Traits”.
 Most, but not necessarily all, gene edited products will be covered by these regulations because the Canadian government regulates products if they have a “novel” trait, regardless of the process used to make them.